Invalid Date · articles

 The pace at which advancements in technology are taking place continues to increase at an unprecedented rate.
 This ever evolving digital landscape places even greater demands on police services to continually adapt and innovate the tools, methods and processes they rely upon to protect the general public.

-The NPDS recognises that cloud infrastructure and services will be fundamental to the effective adoption of new and emerging technologies, as and when they become available.
+The National Policing Digital Strategy (NPDS) recognises that cloud infrastructure and services will be fundamental to the effective adoption of new and emerging technologies, as and when they become available.
 It is considered an essential step on the path to accelerating innovation and building the capabilities that UK Policing needs to respond to the challenges posed by criminality.

 The shift to cloud will create a more modular and flexible technology estate, enabling the secure transmission of data between connected applications and technologies, and ultimately providing a foundation for innovation to scale across the service.